 The overall fit and finish of this seat don't compare to the competition in our tests.
 The fabric is attached to the chair with small elastic loops, which results in exposure of the rough edges of the seat where the material doesn't cover.
 Portions of the seat bottom also have sharp edges and could potentially damage or cause permanent indents in an unprotected vehicle seat over time.
 Overall, the seat looks sloppy compared to the competition.
 The fabric is ill-fitting, the shell is the bare minimum, there seem to be a lot of straps everywhere, and the padding is floppy and needs the straps and baby to keep them in place.

-The overall weight of the convertible seats is not as important as the carrier weight of the infant style seats, but it might be a consideration if you plan to travel with your seat or live in an urban environment taking taxis or Uber.
+The overall weight of the convertible seats is not as important as the carrier weight of the infant style seats, but it might be a consideration if you plan to travel with your seat or frequent taxis or Uber.
 If you are like the majority of users, however, you will probably move your seat only a minimum number of times, and the weight of any seat in this review is likely to be acceptable.
-The Elite weighs about 16 lbs making it one of the lighter options we tested, but it is over 20 inches wide so it may not be a good choice for carrying or those who need multiple safety seats in one row.
+The Elite weighs about 16 lbs making it one of the lighter options we tested, but it is over 20 inches wide, so it may not be a good choice for carrying or those who need multiple safety seats in one row.
 This seat earned a 5 of 10 for weight and size.

 — Juliet Spurrier, MD & BabyGearLab Team